 Historical data such as seasonal buying behavior, previously worked promotion type, feedback, etc., merged with AI technology can help you offer a personalized experience.
-Maintain it and you’ll build customer loyalty without giving out increasingly larger discounts.
+Maintain it, and you’ll build customer loyalty without giving out increasingly more significant discounts.

 If the amount of data is not sufficient, directly ask customers what they are interested in.

-Historically, B2B segmentation has been limited to industry, size and geographic location.
+Historically, B2B segmentation has been limited to industry, size, and geographic location.
 In recent years, increased buyer expectations around personalization and the broadened AI integration into marketing techniques urge B2B marketers to focus on advanced segmentation.
-One B2B branch, software services are inherently open for improvements and by extension, changing pricing schemes.
-While the first one is desired by the majority of buyers, the latter usually stirs negative feelings.
+One B2B branch, software services are inherently open for improvements and, by extension, changing pricing schemes.
+While the majority of buyers desire the first one, the latter usually stirs negative feelings.

-Predictive segmentation enables businesses to segment their audience based on their reactions to potential changes in the product as well as a new pricing scheme.
+Predictive segmentation enables businesses to segment their audience based on their reactions to potential changes in the product and a new pricing scheme.

 Build an emotional relationship

 All companies have a social media presence, but unlike B2C brands, B2B marketers refrain from going beyond the scope of professionalism.

 There is a common belief that functional appeals are more effective in B2B marketing.
 However, research reveals that emotional attachment is vital for B2B businesses too.